delingren/homeautomation/doors_and_windows/Acurite.md

 # Temperature and Humidity Sensor

 ## Goal
-* Decode temperature and humidity data from an AcuRite weather station with an ESP32.
+* Decode temperature and humidity data from an Acurite weather station with an ESP32.

 ## Hardware
-* The sensor I bought: * Model: 592TXR [AcuRite Wireless Indoor Outdoor Temperature and Humidity Sensor (06002M)](https://www.amazon.com/dp/B00T0K8NXC).
+* The sensor I bought: Model: 592TXR [AcuRite Wireless Indoor Outdoor Temperature and Humidity Sensor (06002M)](https://www.amazon.com/dp/B00T0K8NXC).
 It transfers data over the [standard LPD433 band](https://en.wikipedia.org/wiki/LPD433).
 * 433 Mhz receiver.
 * Microcontroller.
 I already have an ESP32 running to monitor the contact sensors on the doors and windows.
 So I'm piggybacking on that MCU.